jounijoh/homepage/README.md

 # WELCOME TO FILMPIC
 ## This is my personal homepage to showcase my film photographs (and development tehcnics I've learned)
 - Made with React.js
-- Newest additions programmed with TypeScript
+- Newest additions coded with TypeScript
 - Uses Firebase as storage for images
 - Data fetching for images (on My Imgages) from my https://github.com/jounijoh/Filmpic-Back-End projects RESTful API
 - As my Back End using MariaDB works only locally for now, data succesfully fetched from there is also sent to Firebase Realtime database to be used remotely.